jfodera/Weather-Music/lab4/README.md

 Promt log:

+Promt :
+How I used it:

-Promt 1: Write a seperate php file and CSS script to make a website page that looks like this *included back.png* (lab4/resources)
+Prompt 1: Write a seperate php file and CSS script to make a website page that looks like this *included back.png* (lab4/resources)
 How I used it: Created the files in my repo and pasted in the .php and .css.
 Made a resources folder for the css

+Prompt 2: The styles.css is in a folder called 'resources' change entire php file accordingly How I used it: Literally just replaced index.php with new index.php